Enzo Tchato: Club career

 On 3 April 2022, Tchato made his professional debut for Montpellier as a substitute in a 2–1 Ligue 1 defeat at home to Brest.
 On 23 May, he signed his first professional contract with the club.
 His first league start came in a 3–2 home victory over Troyes on 7 August.
 On 13 August, Tchato scored his first professional goal in a 5–2 league defeat away to Paris Saint-Germain.

+On 28 May 2024, it was announced that Tchato had signed a contract extension with Montpellier.

 International career

 In January 2021, Tchato was called up to the Cameroon U20 national team for a training camp.
 In February, he participated in the 2021 Africa U-20 Cup of Nations in Mauritania, where his team reached the quarter-finals.
 At the tournament, Tchato was one of the "revelations" of the Cameroonian team.

+On 11 June 2023, Tchato made his Cameroon debut in a 2–2 friendly draw against Mexico.

 Personal life

-Born in France, Tchato is of Cameroonian descent.
+Tchato is French and Cameroonian by descent.
 His father Bill was a Cameroon international, and played for Montpellier as well.